tisaconundrum2/Synmax.Api.Well/readme.md

 ## Contact

-For questions or to discuss this project further, please contact [Your Contact Information].
+For questions or to discuss this project further, feel free to contact me :)